Dato Capital: Right to be forgotten

-Jimmy Wales quoted the article in a tweet saying I told you so.
+Jimmy Wales quoted the article in a tweet, saying I told you so.
 Where is our right to remember?"

-Another article was published in WSJ Blogs from Jason Wright, managing director of risk consulting firm Kroll Inc., citing the previous story and stating that "For investors, the “right to be forgotten” could become the right to be defrauded."
+Another an article was published in WSJ Blogs from Jason Wright, managing director of risk consulting firm Kroll Inc., citing the previous story and stating that "For investors, the “right to be forgotten” could become the right to be defrauded."

 Criticism

 The Fortune Magazine article also included opposing views from Viktor Mayer-Schönberger, who stated that "My name is personal information.
 So I, as an individual, can object to somebody else processing that information if that somebody does not perform a media function."

 Press Source

 The database is used as a source in business articles and researches involving international corporate conglomerates, high net worth individuals and statistical corporate data: